Skip to main content

 Teams for Linux provides screen sharing capabilities that integrate with the Microsoft Teams web interface.

-When you start screen sharing, a selection dialog appears showing available screens and windows.
-Once sharing begins, an optional preview window shows what you're sharing.
+When you start screen sharing, a full-window picker overlay appears showing thumbnails of all available screens and windows.
+Selecting a source shows a detail panel with a larger preview before you confirm.
+Once sharing begins, an optional floating preview window shows what you're sharing.

 Configuration